pranshu3912/ws-data-pipe/README.md

 This project arose out of the necessity to get low interval trading data especially on forex, which is not available unless you pay a lot of money to data providers.

-This is not the development repo, I had to use this alternate account to demonstrate my abilities as people were stealing code from my older projects, without giving credit.
+## This is not the development repo, I had to use this alternate account to demonstrate my abilities as people were stealing code from my older projects, without giving credit.
+For my official account on which my code is stored please see [this](https://github.com/pranshu-raj-211/).

 Huge thanks to 0xrushi, without whose support this project would not have been possible.